ShapovalovIlia/ShapovalovIlia/README.md

-### Hi there 👋 I'm a second year undergraduate student at IFMO University.
+### Hi there 👋 I'm a second year undergraduate student at ITMO University.
 2022-2023 - Computer Science
 2023-2026 - Mobile and network technologies